-Learning how to mitre corners on a quilt gives your finished quilt binding a professional look and is very easy to achieve.
+Learning how to mitre quilt corners gives your finished quilt binding a professional look and is very easy to achieve.
 This is a very quick and easy tutorial to show you how.

-We have a more detailed tutorial on making quilt bindings here.
+We have a more detailed tutorial on making quilt bindings here and if you want to know where to buy binding Frumble have a great selection.
 My double-fold binding was made 2.5 inches wide and pressed in half along the length to attach to the raw edge of the quilted quilt.

 Make sure your quilt corners are square and the edges are straight.